SofanitTesfaye/WEATHA-Weather-app-/README.md

 #### PostMVP
 -daily forcast 7days
-- show dates with the weather info
+-show dates with the weather info
-- use a second API
+-use a second API

 ## Project Schedule